The following post is from Myra of My Blessed Life: 5 Resolutions for Your Home Decor

 2. Make one small update each month.

 Write down the goals and dreams that you have for your home.
 They can be big or small.
 Then write down small steps to achieve those goals.
 Commit to making one small update or change each month.
-From painting a room and installing curtains to cleaning the carpet or rearranging furniture – whatever your goals are make them happen this year!
+From painting a room and installing curtains to cleaning the carpet or rearranging furniture – whatever your goals are, make them happen this year!

 3. Paint a piece of furniture.

-Do you have an old side table, dresser or chest that could use a new coat of paint?
+Do you have an old side table, dresser, or chest that could use a new coat of paint?
 You don’t have to be an expert to achieve good results.
 Yard sales and thrift shops are fabulous resources for finding furniture that needs to be sanded and painted.
 My favorite painted piece is my apple green desk.
-I took a risk painting it bright green, but it still makes me smile, and it’s perfect for every season!
+I took a risk painting it a bright green, but it still makes me smile, and it’s perfect for every season!